AI Website Analyzer: What It Finds That Your Team Misses

 Use an AI website analyzer when you need speed, coverage, and repeatability.

 Use website usability testing when you need to understand human motivation, hesitation, and context.
+For a deeper look at how AI analysis complements (but doesn't replace) human research, read our breakdown of UX research in 2026: AI and human judgment.

 A useful rule of thumb: